faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappé-on-Linux-OS.md

 </p>

 <p align="justify">
 <a href="https://github.com/frappe/frappe">Frappé</a> requires Python 2.7 installed.
 To our luck, Python comes shipped with most Linux OS distributions.
-However, we might require the `python-dev` package installed for using Python's C API.
+However, we might require the <code>python-dev</code> package installed for using Python's C API.
 </p>

-* To install Python 2.7 `dev` package on your Linux OS, simply:
+* To install Python 2.7.X `dev` package on your Linux OS, simply:

 **Debian**
 ```console